What is nonverbal communication: importance, types, and examples

 6. Enhance your emotional awareness

 Emotions are contagious.
 If you are upset, you make a whole lot of people upset.
-You should be aware of the emotions of your team members and how those emotions affect each other in the team.
+You should be aware of your team members’ emotions and how those affect each other.
 When you are emotionally aware, you will respond in an understanding manner.

 Conclusion